-This interdisciplinary project will incorporate the disciplines of Engineering, Chemistry, Physics and potentially others.
-However the project is specifically housed within the Hope College Department of Engineering.
+This interdisciplinary project will incorporate the disciplines of mechanical engineering, materials science, chemistry, and physics.
+However, the project is specifically housed within the Hope College Department of Engineering.

-Current opening are for Hope College students only.
-For more information about this project or the specific material systems please contact the project mentor and/or see the reference below.
+Current openings are for Hope College students only.
+For more information about this project or the specific material systems, please contact the project mentor and/or see the references below.

 M.L.
 Smith, J. Gao, A.A.
 Skandani, et al. Tuned photomechanical switching of laterally constrained arches, Smart Materials and Structures Vol. 28, 075009, 2019

 M. Ravi Shankar, M. L. Smith, et al. Contactless, photoinitiated snap-through in azobenzene-functionalized polymers, Proceedings of the National Academy of Sciences, Vol. 110, pgs.
 18792-18797, 2013.

 C.M.
 Yackaki, C. M., M. Saed, D. P. Nair, et al. Tailorable and programmable liquid-crystalline elastomers using a two-stage thiol-acrylate reaction, RSC Advances Vol. 5, 18997-19001, 2015.